we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 ### What is a class?

-> Class is a blueprint, the definition, the description of an object.
+> Class is a blueprint: the definition, the description of an object.
 >
 > Describes what **objects are** with attributes (properties) that describe the state : name, height, weight, gender, age, ...
 >